RezuwanHassan262/Custom-Training-YOLOv8-to-detect-Vehicle-Pedestrians-and-Signboards/README.md

 <h4 style=color:#fe5e21;>Kaggle Training Result</h4>

+I finetuned the model on 2 different platforms, The results below are for the Kaggle platform.

 ![training_curves](https://raw.githubusercontent.com/RezuwanHassan262/YOLOv8-Custom-Training-Object-Detection/main/images/results.png)

 The training appears healthy and effective, with no strong signs of overfitting.
 The model is improving consistently, and validation metrics align well with training progress.